Cancellation and Refunds

 Classes that meet in a part of term within a major term (fall, spring, summer) will have different refund deadlines.
-This includes, but not limited to, IEP, Law, and online programs.
+This includes, but is not limited to, IEP, Law and online programs.

 Financial adjustments for housing (please refer to your housing contract) are based on the date of checkout from housing, if applicable.
 Detailed housing cancellation information can be found at the Housing and Residence Life website.

 Special rules may apply for students who withdraw and who received Title IV funds.
 Please contact the Office of Financial Aid if additional information is needed.

 All tuition refund requests and appeals must be in writing and directed to Beth Gloekler, Director of Student Accounts.

 Students suspended/dismissed from the University or from University residence facilities as a result of disciplinary action are not eligible for any refund of tuition, room or board charges under the University's Cancellation and Refund policy.
 Exceptions to this position will be made to comply with refund requirements of federal financial aid programs.